rscdev7/stock_advisor/README.md

 ![Alt -> Project Logo](./img/project_logo.png)

 This project aim to analyze *Standard & Poor's 500* historical data in order to:
-1. Extract meaninful insights from data
+1. Extract meaningful insights from data
 2. Forecasting future S&P 500 Companies' Stocks Indexes
-3. Extract useful features for a further analysis throught Machine Learning Algorithms.
+3. Extract useful features for a further analysis throught Machine Learning Algorithms

 S&P 500 (Standard and Poor's 500) is a free-float, capitalization-weighted index of the top 500 publicly listed stocks in the US (top 500 by market cap).